New York Citizenship & Naturalization Attorney

 What Is the Role of a Citizenship Attorney During the Naturalization Process?

-Can Family Members of U.S. Citizens Apply for Accelerated Citizenship with a Naturalization Lawyer?
+Can Family Members of U.S. Citizens Apply for Accelerated Citizenship with a Naturalization Attorney in New York?

 Certain family members of U.S. citizens, such as spouses, may benefit from a more expedited path to citizenship.
 For instance, spouses of U.S. citizens may apply for naturalization after three years of residency instead of the usual five.
 Understanding these exceptions can significantly impact the timing and approach to applying for citizenship.
-Our firm is adept at identifying these opportunities and assisting clients in capitalizing on them, ensuring quicker pathways to achieving their American dreams and reuniting families more swiftly through the benefits that citizenship provides.
+Our firm is adept at identifying these opportunities and assisting clients in taking advantage of them, helping create quicker pathways to achieving their American dreams and reuniting families more swiftly through the benefits that citizenship provides.

 What Makes Our Firm Different